Timing for Power Users 💻

 However, sometimes that's just not enough — for example when you have to track time spent in meetings.

-If you start a task via the menu item, Timing will ask you for a few details, then assign all subsequent activities to this task:
+If you start a task via the menu item, Timing will ask you for a few details, then assign all subsequent activities to that task:

 If you select Ask for Activity after Being Idle, Timing will even ask you what you did whenever you return to your Mac:

 Timing's primary means of categorizing time are Projects, which we discussed a few lessons ago.

 Projects are great for measuring what you've worked on, i.e. what project your time was spent on.

 But given that any activity can only be in a single project "bucket", they are not so great for figuring out how you worked — e.g. whether your work consisted mostly of web browsing, communication, writing, development, web design, or something completely different.
 This distinction can often be recognized by which app you were using at the time.

 That's where Filters come into play.